otrekw/azure-docs.de-de/articles/web-application-firewall/ag/custom-waf-rules-overview.md

 ### <a name="name-optional"></a>Name (optional)

 Der Name der Regel.
-Dieser Name wird in den Protokollen angezeigt.
+Dieser wird in den Protokollen angezeigt.

 ### <a name="priority-required"></a>Priorität (erforderlich)